ucb-stat133/stat133-fall-2017/hws/up02-vector-basics.md

 As I mentioned in class, the starting research question is: "the more points a player scores, the higher his salary?"

-You are not going to try to answer this question in this assignment.
+You are NOT going to try to answer this question in this assignment.
 What you have to do is start to get to know the data.

 ### Data

 The data set for this assignment is data about NBA players during the regular season of 2016-2017.
 The corresponding file is `nba2017-salary-points.RData`.
 This is a binary file (native's R binary format).

-Read the data dictionary file `nba2017-salary-points-dictionary.md` located in the `data/` folder of the homework assignment.
+Check the data dictionary file `nba2017-salary-points-dictionary.md` located in the `data/` folder of the homework assignment.
+You'll find here more information about the contents in `nba2017-salary-points.RData`.

 To read the data in R, use the `load()` function, which allows you to import `.RData` files into R. Make sure you start with a fresh R session and no existing objects in your workspace: